lionlightheart/NayaViewAnime/README.md

 - **.NET SDK 8.0 or higher**: [Download from the official site](https://dotnet.microsoft.com/download/dotnet)
 - **Database**: If the project uses a database, ensure it is set up.
 You may use:
-  - MongoDb Server Community Edition: [Oficial site](https://www.mongodb.com/products/self-managed/community-edition)
+  - MongoDb Server Community Edition: [Official site](https://www.mongodb.com/products/self-managed/community-edition)
   - You can also use other MongoDB products, such as MongoDB Atlas or MongoDB Enterprise Advanced, but I recommend the Community version.
 - **Additional tools** (if any, for example, Redis, RabbitMQ, etc.)